rcrivera/offica/README.md

 Offica
 ======

-School project: had to create a e-commerce site that sold office supplies.
+School project; e-commerce site that sold office supplies.
 Made in JSP and various flavors of front end languages.
-Office Supply E-Commerce